Summary:

 Securitization is an entire industry- bundling of loans into pools:

 Securitization is the process by which various types of assets are combined into pools and then repackaged into interest-bearing segments or tranches and risk/yield subsets.
-Principal and interest payments, or periodic distributions, such as a limited liability company, real estate investment trust, or a public or private offering, can be customized.
+Principal and interest payments, or periodic distributions, can be customized for a limited liability company, real estate investment trust, or public or private offering.

 Various forms of securitization are available that invest in notes, such as single-note purchases, multiple-note purchases, or investment groups, typically in mortgage pools.
 The mortgage pool may have different structures and be subject to varying securities regulatory oversight.

-With the guidance of securities and real estate transactional lawyers, I created a $250,000,000 state-approved public offering in California and an approved $500,000,000 public offering under the Federal Securities and Exchange Commission (SEC).
+With the guidance of securities and real estate transactional lawyers, I successfully led the creation of a $250,000,000 state-approved public offering in California and an approved $500,000,000 public offering under the jurisdiction of the Federal Securities and Exchange Commission (SEC).
 Additionally, I was responsible for creating the infrastructure to originate (purchase), manage, make periodic distributions, and comply with continuous public reporting.

 Underwriting is the due diligence process, also known as loan quality analysis.

-A due diligence process should occur for every note purchase transaction.
-The process is like the one followed during the original loan transaction.
+Due diligence should be conducted for every note purchase transaction.
+The process is similar to the one followed during the original loan transaction.
 Escrow agents, title insurers, appraisers (who affirm market value), property insurers, underwriting and technical staff, and documentation specialists are involved.
 All participants serve as agents to demonstrate the economic viability and successful conveyance of the note purchase transaction.

 The due diligence process may be more rigorous for publicly traded offerings.
 Private money lenders (non-institutional) offer a quicker due diligence process that is just as thorough, if not better.
-Local market knowledge, hands-on, a sense of urgency, and the massive bureaucracies in institutional platforms give the private money industry a well-deserved advantage.
+Local market knowledge, hands-on experience, a sense of urgency, and the massive bureaucracies within institutional platforms give the private money industry a well-deserved advantage.

 Assessing and approving the risk related to the loan purchase transaction:

-Suppose another lender intends to resell their note.
-In that case, it is likely to have an underwriting package containing many relevant documents that will help assess the risk associated with purchasing the note.
+Suppose another lender intends to resell the Note.
+Note: In that case, it is likely to include an underwriting package containing many relevant documents to help assess the risk associated with purchasing the Note.

-Address of the collateral property or other forms of real property identification offered as security for the borrower's obligation.
+Address of the collateral property or other forms of real property identified as security for the Borrower's obligation.

 Describe the property, type, usage, zoning, income-producing, and quality.
 Determine rents, vacancies, quality of management, and level of upkeep, and identify deferred maintenance.
 Verify compliance with building and zoning ordinances.